iochia02/CAOS_project/documentation.md

 In the main file four tasks are created:
 - TaskA: when timer 0 channel 0 expires, the task prints the current value of the other two timers.
 - TaskB: when timer 0 channel 1 expires, the task changes the period of timer 1 channel 0 (halves or doubles the value).
-- TaskC: when timer 1 channel 0 expires, the task prints the number of times in which it expired.
+- TaskC: when timer 1 channel 0 expires, the task prints the number of times it expired.
-- TaskD: when the user types a sentence followed by a new line, the task prints what the user just wrote.
+- TaskD: when the user types a sentence followed by enter, the task prints what the user just wrote.

 The tasks are unblocked by semaphores, that are given by the interrupt service routines handling the different interrupts.